 Step #4: Take the crusts and shove it inside the sandwich because screw them this bread costs $50 a loaf and you’re not wasting a crumb.

 Step #5: Decide if you’re going to cut the sandwich into squares or triangles, but don’t spend too much time overthinking it, because you’re going to be wrong whatever you choose.
 If you cut it in triangles, the kid will want squares.
 If you cut it in squares, he’ll want rhombuses.
 Just make sure to put the knife down when he freaks out about the shape or you’ll contemplate cutting yourself into shapes.

 Step #6: Since the child will not stop crying over his triangles, go ahead and make a whole new sandwich.
 It’s the only way out of this mess.

 Step #8-242: Follow these steps again, every day, for the next decade.
-Try not to cry while assembling the sandwich.
-Try not to stab yourself in the ear with the knife.
-Try not to blame your life choices.
-Try not to think of yourself a terrible parent for only feeding your kid PB&J when actually they’re just a terrible child for not being open to any other foods.
+Try not to cry while assembling the sandwich or stab yourself in the ear with the knife.
+Don’t blame poor life choices and try not to think of yourself a terrible parent for only feeding your kid a peanut butter and jelly sandwich when actually they’re just a terrible child for not being open to any other foods.